Sienci-Labs/Resources/longmill/assembly/lm-project-finishing.md

 ### Step-by-Step Process

-1. **Start with Rough Sanding (80-100 Grit):**
+1. **Start with Rough Sanding (80-100 Grit)**:
    Use this grit to remove any visible tool marks or uneven surfaces created by the CNC machine.
 You can shape the wood a bit or break the edge if desired.

-1. **Medium Sanding (120-150 Grit):**
+1. **Medium Sanding (120-150 Grit)**:
    Smooth out any remaining roughness, ensuring an even surface.
 Use an orbital sander or sanding block for flat surfaces.

-1. **Fine Sanding (220-320 Grit):**
+1. **Fine Sanding (220-320 Grit)**:
    This grit is for a silky-smooth finish, ideal before applying paint, stain, or sealant.
 Do be aware that the higher the grit you use at this stage, will reduce the ability of stains and finished to penetrate the wood.
 If you are using 1000 grit for example, you are no longer cutting the wood, but packing sawdust into the wood pours, burnishing it.
 The surface will become shiny and very smooth, but not allow stain or seal to penetrate fully.

 ### Sanding Tips & Videos

-> - **Safety Tips**: Wear protective gear (safety glasses, dust mask).
+> - **Safety Tips**: wear protective gear (safety glasses, dust mask).
 Use a dust collection system or sand in a well-ventilated area.<br>
-> - **Tip**: For curved or intricate designs, consider using sanding sponges, soft pads, or hand sanding to access tight spaces.
+> - **Tip**: for curved or intricate designs, consider using sanding sponges, soft pads, or hand sanding to access tight spaces.
 Depending on your project, getting into the crevices of your design can be difficult.
 Small scrapers are handy to remove fuzzy bits.
 What if you carved a 3d relief?
 Sanding mops in different grits work great here.
 They can get into the details without removing too much material and ruining the design.

 | **Video Title**                                  | **Description**                                                     | **Duration**    | **Link**                                                               |
 |--------------------------------------------------|---------------------------------------------------------------------|-----------------|----------------------------------------------------------------------|